-Lithuania lost its independence in 1939 as part of the nonaggression agreement between the Soviet Union and Germany known as the Molotov-Ribbentrop Pact.
+In 1939, the Soviet Union and Germany established what is known as the Molotov-Ribbentrop Pact.
 The Germans marched into western and central Poland, while the Soviet Union took control of Belarus, Eastern Poland, Estonia, Latvia, and Lithuania, establishing its military headquarters in Vilna.
-The following year, in June 1940, the Soviet Red Army marched into Lithuania and fully annexed it to the Soviet Union.
+In June 1940, the Soviet Red Army marched into Lithuania and fully annexed it to the Soviet Union.
 In the days before the diplomats had to leave Vilna, the Japanese Consul Sempo Sugihara and the Dutch Consul cooperated with local Jews and issued visas that allowed for the escape of the Mir Yeshiva rabbis and students to Shanghai.

 Soviet communism brought traumatic changes to the region.
 As the Soviets took control of the country, they began a campaign of terror, targeting people declared to be enemies of communism.
 Politicians, intellectuals, and community leaders were purged and executed in an atmosphere of lawlessness and extreme violence.
 The Soviets also began to nationalize farms, factories, and mines, transferring both people and equipment inland as part of their economic strategy.
 The Soviets sent tens of thousands of Lithuanians to Siberia for internment in labor camps (gulags).
 The death rate among the deported—7,000 of them were Jews—was extremely high.
 Still, though these Jews faced harsh conditions that caused many to die, they did not face systematic murder.
 They were taken away not because they were Jews but because they were capitalists.
 Little could they imagine that they were the fortunate ones, for more than 90% of those who were not deported by the Soviets were murdered by the Germans and their collaborators.